Travel details

 A vast underground labyrinth city built by people who once fled persecution.

-The structure extends up to eight levels and cleverly includes residences, churches, and storage rooms.
+The structure extends up to eight levels, cleverly arranging dwellings, churches, and storage rooms.

-As you proceed through narrow passages, an astonishing experience awaits where you encounter ancient life and ingenuity.
+As you proceed through narrow passages, you'll encounter a surprising experience that reveals ancient life and ingenuity.

 [Japanese Guide]